☎ Call Today

 Aspect Federal Tax Case State-Level Case

 Federal cases are generally more complex, carry stricter penalties, and require attorneys experienced in federal procedures.
-Early involvement of a federal criminal defense attorney ensures that defendants in Dallas Fort Worth understand the stakes and take proper action.
+Early involvement of a federal criminal defense attorney makes sure defendants in Dallas Fort Worth understand the stakes and take proper action.

 How Federal Authorities Investigate Tax Evasion?